asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

-## 15. Use always Fargate launch type in ECS Cluster
+## 15. Use always Fargate launch type in ECS Cluster with version 1.4 and above

 Capital Group:
 |Control Statement|Description|
 |------|----------------------|